NEC Baby Formula Lawsuit

 The first study indicating a link between cow milk formulas and NEC was published in The Lancet in 1990, finding that formula-fed infants were ten times more likely to acquire the disease.

-Studies indicate that bovine-based milk formulas cause the intestines of infants to become inflamed and produce too much bacteria, leading to NEC.
+Studies indicate that bovine-based milk infant formulas cause the intestines of infants to become inflamed and produce too much bacteria, leading to NEC.

 The product is still deemed safe for healthy full-term infants.
 However, it only takes one bad batch of the formula or contamination from a manufacturer worker who may have had an infection that can lead to serious consequences for your child.